72 Ways Insurance Companies Cheat and Lie

 12. The plaintiff had been warned of danger within a sufficient time to avoid the accident if paying attention.

-13. The plaintiff could have avoided the accident if not exceeding safe speed for conditions.
+13. The plaintiff could have avoided the accident without exceeding safe speed for conditions.

 14. The plaintiff made an unnecessary and unexpected stop.